ss9522/ReciPy/README.md

 To serve as a non-technical analogy, APIs are akin to waiters in a restaurant.
 They:
 1. Take meal requests from patrons;
-2. Standardise those requests in a way that chefs can understand; and
+2. Standardise those requests in format appropriate for chefs and their teams; and
 3. Return to patrons with the dishes they requested.

-**_APIs are everywhere we look -_**
+**APIs are everywhere we look -**

 * When you check the weather using an app on your phone, it's probably using a Yahoo! or AccuWeather API to do so.

 * When businesses display an interactive map with a red pin on their website's "Find Us" page, they're likely using a Google API.

-* When a website allows you to sign in with your Microsoft / Office 365 account, they're likely leveraging Microsoft authentication APIs.
+* When a service allows you to sign in with your Microsoft / Office 365 account, it relies on Microsoft authentication APIs.

-In short, APIs are essential to the functionality of most software we use in our day-to-day.
+In short, APIs are fundamental to the functionality of most software we use in our day-to-day.

 ## Diving into Spoonacular